DSprtn/GTFO_VR_Plugin/README.md

 	from the workshop if anyone made one, or create one yourself

 ### Features:
-	More or less correctly working VR in-game gameplay Full SteamVR_Input binding support, you can play with all VR controllers, provided they have enough buttons for all the actions in GTFO!
+	More or less correctly working VR in-game gameplay (also works in multiplayer!)
+	Full SteamVR_Input binding support, you can play with all VR controllers, provided they have enough buttons for all the actions in GTFO!